rosskelly92/computer-database-UI-tests/README.md

 ## Running the tests

-In the pom.xml build section, update the \<tags\> property to any or all of the utilised tags below:
+In the pom.xml build section, update the \<tags\> property to any or all of the utilised tags below to run those cucumber tags:
 ```$xslt
 wip
 smoke